DeepWalter/python-projects/learning_log/notes.md

 **Points:**
 * Fields are specified by class attributes.
 They are the only required part of a model defining the database fields.
 * Built-in field types: TODO:
+* Any page that lets a user enter and submit information on a web page is a *form*.

 ## Misc